-Hearty, healthy pancakes loaded with bananas, nuts and oats are drizzled with a simple, yet oh so scrumptious, peanut butter maple syrup.
+Hearty, healthy Whole Wheat Banana Nut Oat Pancakes loaded with bananas, nuts and oats, drizzled with a simple, yet oh so scrumptious, peanut butter maple syrup.
 The perfect way to fuel up for the day!

 So I have to admit, Brandon and I hardly ever made weekend breakfast until Baker came along.
 The truth is, we were never awake for breakfast on the weekends pre-baby.
 Baker definitely inherited our love for sleeping and still let’s us sleep in, but just not as late as we used to.
 And we are perfectly okay with that because the moment we hear him giggle through his monitor, we are energized to start the day.
 So we started a fun and yummy tradition of making pancakes together on Saturday or Sunday morning.